SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

      ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-network-endpoint-group-exists.png)

     Close this tab, and **return to your previous tab**.
-Unfortunately this does not auto-refresh with your newly created Network Endpoint Group, so you'll need to refresh your browser to make it visible, then repeat some steps.

-    * Give the backend service a name, e.g. "sparkpost-engagement-tracking".
-    * For "Backend type", choose "Internet network endpoint group".
-    * For Protocol, choose "HTTPS".
-Leave "Named port" and "Timeout" at defaults.
-    * For Backends, under "Edit item", choose your newly created "Network Endpoint group" from the drop-down list, then choose "Done".
+Unfortunately this does not auto-refresh; however, start typing the name of the Network Endpoint Group you just created, and it will appear.

       ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-choose-backend-group.png)

+    Choose "Done".

     * Leave "Enable Cloud CDN" unchecked and the other settings at defaults.